 Container-grown longleaf pine

 10 ft x 11 ft (396 tpa)

 8 ft x 11 ft (495 tpa)

-*Cost-share programs may require more trees per acre than this spacing allows.
+Cost-share programs may require more trees per acre than some of these spacings.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.